Sponsored by Momondo

 You can use your entry ticket to get through a small barrier system and onto the narrow road with water on both sides leading to the peninsula.
 Just before reaching the island, the landscape becomes completety moon like with black sand dunes and yellow grass.
 Again, we feel like we have left earth behind and are now on a completely different planet.

-Our little white polo looks almost like a moon car in the black sand landscape
+Our little white Polo looks like a moon car in the black sand landscape

 Hoffell Hot Tubs